 If you’re planning a visit to Yosemite National Park, please check out my other posts about Yosemite for ideas of things to do and photography tips.
 If you’re looking for more Yosemite photo spots, check out my Yosemite National Park Photo Spots & Tips post.
 Also, another great resource is Michael Frye’s book on photographing Yosemite National Park.

-Have you made it out to Yosemite National Park in 2019 for the Firefall?
+Have you made it out to Yosemite National Park for the Firefall?
 How was your experience, both in terms of crowds and photography?
 If you’ve seen the Firefall (this year or previously), what did you think of it?
 Is watching and/or photographing the last light on Horsetail Falls during February on your bucket list?
 Share any thoughts or questions you have in the comments!